serathiuk/caes005_serathiuk/knowledge_exchange_review.md

 He believes it will help popularize the language, and he thinks it is a good functional language because it is simpler to understand and learn.
 Turner had projects to modernize the syntax and make it similar to Haskell.
 Like the possibility of lower-case identifiers.
 Turner had other plans to the language, like writing entirely in Miranda.

 In my opinion, Miranda is a great language.
 But, the decision in the past to make it closed-source and the restrictive license prevented adoption of the language.
 Miranda was the main base of Haskell, and Haskell is the inspiration for many modern programming languages.
 Miranda has a lot of importance in the history of computer science, but it took too long to decide to open-source Miranda.
 I learned without a strong community, a functional language, or other technology is difficult to popularize.
 A funny part: Turner said he tried to open-source Miranda on Github, but he does not understand Git very well.

+##  Do We Really Do Functional Programming in Java? (https://www.youtube.com/watch?v=NSOELVPYAF8)

+Ben Evans (writer and developer) analyzes most of the aspects of a functional programming language and checks if Java can be considered a functional language.
+He analyzes lambda, pure functions, immutability, high-order functions, recursion, closures, lazy evaluation, currying, and collections.
+Collections are all mutable by default.
+The programmer can use it like an immutable structure using Stream resources.
+Stream, in my opinion, is the most important resource for functional Java after lambda.
+Stream can manipulate collections in a “functional way”.
+The programmer can map, reduce, and filter all these resources using something like an “anonymous function”, the Java Lambda.
+With Java Lambda, you can create high-order functions like structures using a syntax sugar for inner anonymous classes.
+Java does not have functions, and because of that, Bean Evans prefers to call it methods, which is the correct name for Java.
+Ben Evans explained the concept of “pure methods”, which is a single method in a class that does not manipulate external or internal state.
+Methods that simulate pure functions, or something like mathematical functions.
+And the programmer can use this type of “method” as a high-order function, for example.

+He talked about closures and recursion in Java.
+Because of the way Java works, the programmer cannot use closures by default.
+Recursion is a problem for Java because of the way it works.
+Every method invocation is registered on the stack.
+Recursion with many calls can generate StackOverFlowException.
+Lazy evaluation only works with Stream.
+Even in other JVM languages, like Clojure, lazy evaluation is an issue, according to Evans.

+In my opinion, Java can simulate some of the most important characteristics of functional programming.
+It needs the discipline of the programmer; most of the functional possibilities are not default or native.
+New resources, like records and pattern matching, are not explained in this talk because they are very new.
+These new resources can help Java emulate a functional programming language.
+But in the end, Java continues to be an object-oriented language with a lot of syntax sugar to look functional.
+It is not bad.
+But it does not turn Java into a true functional language, in my opinion and Bean Evans opinion.